SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 </div>
 ```

-We loop over the `_fiteredItems` array that we prepared in `onBeforeRendering` and for each child we render a `slot` based on the child's `_individualSlot` property,
-created automatically by the framework due to the default slot's metadata configuration (`individualSlots: true`).
+We loop over the `_fiteredItems` array that we prepared in `onBeforeRendering` and for each child we render a `slot` based on the child's `_individualSlot` property, created automatically by the framework due to the default slot's configuration (`individualSlots: true`).

 The usage of this component would be, for example: